JigyasuRajput/neuralmeet/README.md

 ## ✨ Overview

-NeuralMeet is a Software as a Service (SaaS) video calling platform powered by artificial intelligence.
+NeuralMeet is a Software as a Service (SaaS) video calling platform powered by AI.
 The core feature is that users can have real-time video calls with AI agents trained for specific roles, such as a language tutor, an interview coach, or a custom agent with a unique personality.

 After a call, the platform automatically processes the meeting to provide a structured summary, a fully searchable transcript, and a complete call recording.
 It also includes a chat interface that understands the context of the meeting, allowing users to ask specific questions about the conversation.